Mickie Most: From 1968 to 1983

 Despite these setbacks, Most set up his own production office at 155 Oxford Street, sharing it with his business partner Peter Grant.
 It was through Most's association that Grant was asked to manage The Yardbirds.
 In 1968, Most and Grant set up RAK Management, but Grant's involvement with The New Yardbirds, which soon evolved into Led Zeppelin, meant Most had control in late 1969.
 RAK Records and RAK Music Publishing were launched in 1969.
 RAK Music Publishing has the copyright of popular songs such as "You Sexy Thing" composed by Hot Chocolate singer Errol Brown and a half interest in the song "I Love Rock 'n' Roll" written by Alan Merrill and Jake Hooker of the band Arrows.

 With RAK Records, Most's success continued with folk singer Julie Felix's charting cover of Simon & Garfunkel's "El Condor Pasa".
 Felix was the first artist signed to the label.
 Most then produced Mary Hopkin's 1970 hit "Temma Harbour" for Apple Records, followed by her Eurovision Song Contest entry, "Knock, Knock Who's There?".
 In 1970, Most approached Suzi Quatro for a recording contract after seeing her on stage at a Detroit dance hall with the band Cradle (which also had Quatro's sisters Arlene, Patti, and Nancy as members), while on a production assignment in Chicago.
 Quatro was among a growing roster of artists signed to RAK Records which included Alexis Korner's CCS, Arrows, Smokie (with Chris Norman) (originally spelt Smokey), Hot Chocolate, Angie Miller, Chris Spedding, and Heavy Metal Kids.
 Hiring the songwriting production team of Nicky Chinn and Mike Chapman, RAK scored several British number 1 singles with Suzi Quatro ("Can the Can" and "Devil Gate Drive") and Mud ("Tiger Feet", "Lonely This Christmas" and "Oh Boy").

 For RAK in the 1970s, Most also produced hits for New World, Duncan Browne, Cozy Powell, Tam White and Racey, as well as Chris Spedding's self-titled 1976 album, which was Spedding's fifth solo record.
 He also produced "We Vibrate", the first 45 by punk band The Vibrators.
 In 1980, Most discovered Kim Wilde, who was doing backing vocals for her brother Ricky Wilde at a Luton recording session.
 After hearing her, Most signed Wilde who immediately scored a hit with the single "Kids in America" which reached number 2 in the UK, and number 25 on the US Billboard chart.
-In the 1980s, the band Johnny Hates Jazz, which featured Most's son Calvin Hayes, was also signed to RAK Records.
+In the 1980s, the band Johnny Hates Jazz, which included Most's son Calvin Hayes, was also signed to RAK Records.

 In the 1970s, Most was a panellist on the ITV talent show New Faces and, along with fellow record producer Tony Hatch, became known for his harsh comments on the acts performing on the show.
 He was a producer of Revolver, a TV programme devoted to punk rock which was at odds with his 'studio factory' approach to pop music.